 Action Steps Methods for Measuring Implementation Campuses will offer a range of activities that meet the needs, interest, and abilities of all students, including students with disabilities and students with special health care needs.
 EX: Run Clubs, spirit squad, physical activities in the gym in the morning instead of sitting in lines.
-Baseline or benchmark data points: • survey Resources needed: • creation and dissemination of a survey to district teachers Obstacles: • Time restraints • Validity of self reports Objective 2: , and a special Action Steps Methods for Measuring Implementation High schools and Middle schools will offer interscholastic sports programs Baseline or benchmark data points: points:the number of different programs offered at the points:the number of different programs offered at the school points: the number of different programs offered at the school Resources needed:
+Baseline or benchmark data points: • survey Resources needed: • creation and dissemination of a survey to district teachers Obstacles: • Time restraints Validity of self reports Objective 2: Action Steps Methods for Measuring Implementation High schools and Middle schools will offer interscholastic sports programs Baseline or benchmark data points: • the number of different programs offered at the school • Resources needed: • survey Obstacles: • time-restraints